MouseBiteLabs/Game-Boy-MBC5-Cartridge/README.md

 ## Bill of Materials (BOM)

-Your parts list will vary depending on the game you are trying to make, and what chips you have for the battery management (if any).
-Note that C9 - C11 footprints are only included for edge cases that may require them; you can ignore them unless you run into issues.
+Your parts list will vary depending on the game you are trying to make, and what chips you have for the battery management (if any). **You cannot use both U4 and U5 - you must choose one or the other.** U4 comes from a donor cartridge, and U5 is a readily available aftermarket option.

 Please carefully review the parts you need for the board you are trying to make.
 Do not add any parts to your build that don't appear in the column for the game you are making.
 This means you *cannot* populate every component on the board at the same time.

 | Reference Designators | Value/Part Number              | Package          | Description        | No save carts | Save carts with MM1134 or BA6735 | Save carts with MM1026 or BA6129 | Save carts without donor U4 chip | Source                                           |
 | --------------------- | ------------------------------ | ---------------- | ------------------ | ------------- | -------------------------------- | -------------------------------- | -------------------------------- | ------------------------------------------------ |